The Doctor Who Challenge: Days 1-3

 William Hartnell is generally underappreciated and overlooked because he played the Doctor so long ago and some of his best episodes are missing.
 And, unlike Troughton, his health and eventual death prevented long-term involvement with Who.
 But he was delightful, starting the Doctor out as anti-hero and gradually producing the irritable absent-minded Doctor we came to love.
 Hartnell could also be slyly humorous, as can be seen in the Romans.
-With Hartnell, the series would have died very quickly.
+Without Hartnell’s portrayal, the series would have died very quickly.

 Patrick Troughton was a delight as Doctor Who, especially the chemistry he had with Frasier Hines and the other companions.
 It’s a pity so much of his run was destroyed.
 What little exists is an exercise in how a good actor can carry terrible scripts.